vinhngx/CarND-Vehicle-Detection/writeup_template.md

 ### Sliding Window Search

-This step is carried out in the IPython notebook [Sliding Window Search-all-features-withHistory](./Sliding Window Search-all-features-withHistory.ipynb).
+This step is carried out in the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).
 We first reimplement the same feature extraction pipeline as described in the above section.

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding window search is detailed in the "sliding window search" section of the IPython notebook [Sliding Window Search-all-features-withHistory](./Sliding Window Search-all-features-withHistory.ipynb).
+The sliding window search is detailed in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

 For each image at a specific scale, we first compute the HOG features for the whole image.
 A window of size 64 is then slided throughout the Region of Interest in the image ```img[ystart:ystop,:,:]```  at 75% percent overlap (```cells_per_step=2``` given each windows consists of 8 cells).